Menu

 2. Hospitals:

-• The 1970s: Hospitals like the John Radcliffe in Oxford, designed in this era, were large concrete structures, often modular in design for efficiency.
+• In the 1970s, hospitals like the John Radcliffe in Oxford were designed in this era, and they were large concrete structures, often modular in design for efficiency.

 • 1980s: Economic constraints saw refurbishment projects.
 However, PFI (Private Finance Initiative), introduced in the late 80s, saw private companies financing hospital constructions, resulting in modern designs but with long-term lease agreements.